qdm12/gluetun/README.md

 - DNS Leaks tests might not work because of [this](https://github.com/qdm12/cloudflare-dns-server#verify-dns-connection) (*TLDR*: DNS server is a local caching intermediary)

 ## TODOs

-- [ ] Tiny proxy for LAN devices to use the container

 ## License